 Screening is the process of looking for cancer or pre-cancer in people who have no symptoms of the disease.
-Regular screening can often find colorectal cancer early, when it is most likely to be curable.
+Regular colorectal cancer screening is one of the most powerful tools against colorectal cancer.

 Screening can often find colorectal cancer early, when it's small, hasn't spread, and might be easier to treat.
 Regular screening can even prevent colorectal cancer.
 A polyp can take as many as 10 to 15 years to develop into cancer.
 With screening, doctors can find and remove polyps before they have the chance to turn into cancer.

 Colorectal cancer is a leading cause of cancer death in the US.
 But the death rate (the number of deaths per 100,000 people per year) of colorectal cancer has been dropping for several decades.
 One reason for this is that colorectal polyps are now more often found by screening and removed before they can develop into cancers.

 When colorectal cancer is found at an early stage before it has spread, the 5-year relative survival rate is about 90%.
 But only about 4 out of 10 colorectal cancers are found at this early stage.
 When cancer has spread outside the colon or rectum, survival rates are lower.

 Unfortunately, about 1 in 3 people in the US who should get tested for colorectal cancer have never been screened.
 This may be because they don't know that regular testing could save their lives from this disease, or due to things like cost and health insurance coverage issues.

 See Colorectal Cancer Screening Tests for more on the tests used to screen for colorectal cancer.
 American Cancer Society Recommendations for Colorectal Cancer Early Detection has our guidelines for using these tests to find colorectal cancer and polyps.